HealthStack01/Frontend/contributing.md

 ### Pull Request

 When you're finished with the changes, create a pull request, also known as a PR.
+Send a Pull request to the `development` branch.

 ### Your PR is merged!